RAFFI

 died 21 September 2006)

 Smudge and Splosh were born due to an accidental mating of Bert and Lily.
 Lily managed to push through the barrier between their run and had her wicked way with Bert before I had him desexed.
 Smudge and Splosh were genuine 'Easter Bunnies' being born Easter Saturday.
 I only have a baby photo as I found Splosh dead in the run one morning and realised too late that I didn't have an adult photo of her.
-Not sure which is Smudge and which is Splosh here though!
+Not sure which is Smudge and which is Splosh here though as their heads are low so you can't see the white smudge on Smudge's nose that gave him his name and which is so obvious in the photo above!

 FLOPSY (L)